Power Line Injuries

 Under certain circumstances, utility companies are obliged to follow a higher standard of care than general contractors, given that utility companies are in the business of transmitting electricity, day in and day out.
 In many cases, if a power company fails to take appropriate action to maintain its power lines or keep trees and vegetation away from those lines, if the failure to take action results in a bystander’s injury or death, the utility company is likely liable.
 Utility companies like Puget Power are highly regulated by Washington State and there are specific regulations concerning how and where power lines are to be placed and maintained.
 Unfortunately, these rules are not always followed by power companies, so injuries due to downed power lines are not uncommon.

 Given the safety rules that all construction contractors and utility companies must follow, electrical shock injuries and electrocutions are almost never “accidents” – such tragic events are virtually always caused by negligence.
 Were you, a friend or a family member injured because a general contractor violated Occupational Safety and Health Administration [OSHA] regulations, Washington Industrial and Safety Act regulations [WISHA], industry standards or plain old common sense safety precautions?
-Find out by calling for a free consultation with one of the personal injury lawyers at Kraft Davies, PLLC.
+Find out by calling for a free consultation with one of the personal injury lawyers at Kraft Davies Olsson PLLC.
 Our experienced lawyers will sit down with you and provide you with a case evaluation and our best advice as to how you and your family can assert your legal rights.
 You will be under no obligation to hire us and you will owe us no fee for this free case evaluation.
 Contact us by calling 206.624.8844, or by emailing us by clicking here.